florentpoujol/Daneel/docs/files/event.md

 Optionally, you can also set a function as the value of a property with the same name as the event. (ie : `object.OnFooBar` for an event named `"OnFooBar"`).

 Note that game objects have the following shortcuts : `GameObject.AddEventListener( eventname, listenerFunction )`, `GameObject.RemoveEventListener( eventname, listenerFunction )`, `GameObject.FireEvent( eventname )`.
-When the object is also a `GameObject` the message of the same name as the event is sent.

     local func = function()
         print("Left click pressed on ", self.gameObject)